 Phoenix Newsletter - March 2025 President’s Message: ABFM’s Unwavering Commitment to Diplomates and the Specialty Read President’s Message: ABFM’s Unwavering Commitment to Diplomates and the Specialty

-Author(s) Heintzman, John, Kaufmann, Jorge, Lucas, Jennifer A, Suglia, Shakira F, Garg, Arvin, Puro, Jon, Giebultowicz, Sophia, Ezekiel-Herrera, David, Bazemore, Andrew W, and Marino, Miguel Topic(s) Role of Primary Care, Achieving Health System Goals, and What Family Physicians Do Keyword(s) Children & Adolescents, Population Health, and Quality Of Care Volume Journal of the American Board of Family Medicine Source Journal of the American Board of Family Medicine
+Author(s) Heintzman, John D, Kaufmann, Jorge, Lucas, Jennifer A, Suglia, Shakira F, Garg, Arvin, Puro, Jon, Giebultowicz, Sophia, Ezekiel-Herrera, David, Bazemore, Andrew W, and Marino, Miguel Topic(s) Role of Primary Care, Achieving Health System Goals, and What Family Physicians Do Keyword(s) Children & Adolescents, Population Health, and Quality Of Care Volume Journal of the American Board of Family Medicine Source Journal of the American Board of Family Medicine

 2018 A State Chapter Perspective on Burnout and Resiliency Go to A State Chapter Perspective on Burnout and Resiliency